Update Location

 Raised Bed Soil

 Because you're working above ground level, you can start a raised bed garden with ideal soil conditions.
-Use Miracle-Gro® Raised Bed Soil to establish the garden, matching the depth of the soil to the amount needed for the deepest rooted plant you plan to grow (this chart for how much soil your garden needs can help you determine that).
-Fill the bed to the top, spreading the soil evenly and into every corner.
+The depth of your raised bed should match the depth of the deepest rooted plant you plan to grow.
+Soil from your in-ground garden is too heavy, but potting mixes are too light for raised beds.
+You can blend your own raised bed soil, or simply use Miracle-Gro Organic™ Raised Bed & Garden Soil to establish your raised bed garden.
+Fill the bed to within 1-2 inches of the top, spreading the soil evenly and into every corner.
 Gently flatten it with your hands or a shovel.

 Container Garden Soil

 Before you plant anything in a container, check that it has drainage holes along the bottom.
-(Depending on the material, you can add them using a drill.)
+Depending on the material, you can add them using a drill.
 Drainage holes allow any excess water moving through the soil to continue flowing beneath the roots and out of the pot, protecting your plants from root rot.
-Once that's squared away, use Miracle-Gro® Potting Mix or Miracle-Gro® Performance Organics® All Purpose Container Mix to fill each container about a third full—don't worry, you'll add more soil during the planting process.
+Once that's squared away, use Miracle-Gro® Potting Mix or Miracle-Gro Organic™ Outdoor Potting Mix for outdoor plants.
+For indoor container plants, use Miracle-Gro® Indoor Potting Mix or Miracle-Gro Organic™ Indoor Potting Mix which are formulated to help prevent fungus gnats.

 Create Enough Space

 Resist the temptation to put seeds or plants closer together than what's recommended on their packages or tags—trust the labels!
 Use a ruler or a tape measure before you start digging to gauge how far apart they should be.
-Remember, that tiny seed you're planting may grow into a plant several hundred times its size!
-It won't be long before they're all grown up, rewarding you with an abundance of fresh veggies, savory herbs, and beautiful flowers.
+Remember, that baby plant or tiny seed you're planting may grow into a huge plant!
+It won't be long before your plant babies and seedlings are all grown up, rewarding you with an abundance of fresh veggies, savory herbs, and beautiful flowers.

-Proper plant spacing—and for container gardens, suitably sized containers—lets your plants spread their roots while absorbing moisture and key nutrients from the soil.
+Proper plant spacing—and for container gardens, suitably-sized containers—lets your plants spread their roots while absorbing moisture and key nutrients from the soil.
 It also prevents overcrowding as they grow.
 Air circulating through your garden will help your plants avoid disease and pests.
-Read more about choosing the right size containers for vegetables and other container plants for more details.
+Read more about choosing the right size containers for vegetables for more details.

 Find the Right Depth

-If you're sowing seeds in raised or in-ground beds, read the package for the recommended planting method and depth.
+If you're sowing seeds in raised beds or in-ground beds, read the package for the recommended planting method and depth.
+Follow the same steps for preparing soil as you would planting starter plants.
 Rake and moisten the soil surface, then go for one of two styles: a trough or a mound, depending on what you're planting.
-Mounds work better for plants like melons or squash, while troughs cater to lettuce or carrots.
+Mounds—or little hills to plant seeds in—work better for plants like melons or squash while long, shallow trenches in trough planting cater to lettuce or carrots.

 Water Immediately

+You may have noticed all our instructions included watering your plants right after planting.
 Even though they've been planted in slightly damp soil, your seeds and starter plants will need more water.
-Welcome them to their new home with a thorough soaking near their roots—where plants need it most—to help encourage growth.
+Welcome starter plants to their new home with a thorough soaking near their roots—where plants need it most—to help encourage growth, and water seeds gently so you don't wash them away!

 The same goes for starter plants in containers, but instead of puddles at the surface, you're looking for water running out the bottom.
 Once a fair amount is flowing out of the drainage holes, you guessed it: take a break and water once more.

 Think of newly planted seeds as the babies they are, and lend a softer touch when watering them.
 Thoroughly—but gingerly—moisten the soil with a watering can or a hose with a sprinkler attachment set to a soft mist.
 Be careful not to wash away the layer of soil that covers and protects the seeds.
-Play mother hen against Mother Nature: stay ahead of the sun and wind by watering often, which will keep the soil consistently moist until the seeds begin to germinate.
+Stay ahead of the sun and wind by watering often, which will keep the soil consistently moist until the seeds begin to germinate.
 Once they do, you'll see little green seedlings poking out through the top of the soil.
 Breathe a sigh of relief and say hello to your new friends!

 Admire Your Work

-Once your garden is planted, prepare to be amazed: It won't be long before your plants are thriving and producing tasty vegetables and beautiful blooms.
+Once your garden is planted, prepare to be amazed!
+It won't be long before your plants are thriving and producing tasty vegetables and beautiful blooms.
 Read our articles, Caring for a Traditional In-Ground Garden and How to Care for a Container Garden, for tips on tending to your plants' needs all season long.
-Spoiler alert: To keep them growing strong, wait about 30 days, then start them on a steady diet of Miracle-Gro® All Purpose Water Soluble Plant Food or Miracle-Gro® Shake 'n Feed® All Purpose Plant Food.
+To keep them growing strong, wait about 30 days, then start them on a steady diet of Miracle-Gro® All Purpose Water Soluble Plant Food or Miracle-Gro Organic™ All Purpose Plant Food.
 Follow the instructions on the package to add vital nutrients back into the soil—your plants will be happier for it.

 Now that you know how to plant vegetables, herbs, and flowers, you're all set for success.
 Grab your gear and go have fun!